ioSeoGio/template/README.md

     <br>
 </p>

-This template provide fast and comfortable start for small & long living projects
+### This template provide fast and comfortable start for small & long living projects

-Docker-compose file:
+### Docker-compose file:
 - `nginx:1.17`
 - `php:latest`
 - `postgres:latest`
 - `phpmyadmin/adminer:latest` on your choice
 - `phpdoc:latest` used to generate code documentation on each start of project

-Template's software:
+### Template's software:
 - `angular` - faster to handle with synced data after ajax requests
 - `php8`
 - `postgres` - much better for specific tasks than mysql

-The template contains the features:
+### The template contains the features:
 - user signup/login/logout
 - custom gii generator to fast generate models & cruds depends on createad tables
+- automatic docs generator

 DIRECTORY STRUCTURE
 -------------------